 - Assessment programs (where applicable); and

 This statement is made pursuant to the relevant legal requirements of the United States (including the individual states therein) and the United Kingdom.

-Walgreens Boots Alliance, Inc.
+Co-Chief Operating Officer Walgreens Boots Alliance, Inc.

-Leader of Corporate Social Responsibility
+Chairman of the Corporate Social Responsibility Committee